Picking Up the Jellyfish

 Meet the data where it rests

-By having a complete inventory of all the workloads, we found that more than 40 analysts spent most of their time querying and exporting massive amounts of data (e.g., hundreds of terabytes over five years) out of the atomic-level data warehouse, across the network into their ad hoc analytics workloads, even though they didn’t fundamentally augment or combine new data on top of the warehouse data.
-Instead, all that work could be performed inside the database, where the data was secure, backed up, and easily validated.
+As an alternative, all that work could be performed inside the database where the data was secure, backed up, and easily validated.
 The analysts only had to learn how to convert the use of their ad hoc analytics workloads to run in SQL, and then use a BI tool like Tableau that was already connected to the warehouse to build their reports.
-This reduced the volume of one-time and orphaned data on the file system and its own archiving platform, and allowed the analysts to spend more time actually analyzing and finding insights, than moving data from one place to the other.
+This reduced the volume of one-time and orphaned data on the file system and its own archiving platform and allowed the analysts to spend more time actually analyzing and finding insights, than moving data from one place to the other.

 About 10-15% of their workloads would benefit from being able to horizontally scale them beyond what a Python/Pandas framework can easily support.
 Moving those workloads to Dask and Spark for horizontal scaling of compute resources became a natural next step.